ci4rail/docs/docs/_includes/content/io4edge/iou01-front/quick-start-guide.md

 {% include content/io4edge/iou01-front/mating-connectors.md %}

 Connect the `CI` and `CO` pins to your laboratory power supply which is set to a voltage of 24V (up to 110V).
+**Warning** Caution, voltages over 60V are dangerou!
+If voltages above 60 V DC are used, ensure that all necessary protective measures are taken and that only qualified personnel is using the equipment.
+{: .notice--warning}

 ![Connection for Binary I/O Demo]({{ '/user-docs/images/edge-solutions/moducop/io-modules/iou01/iou01-qs-binio.svg' | relative_url }})